iterorganization/IMAS-Python/docs/source/imaspy_architecture.rst

 The following is a list of miscelleneous modules, which don't belong to any of the other categories on this page.

--   :py:mod:`imaspy.exception` contains all Exception classes that IMASPy may raise.
+-   :py:mod:`imas.exception` contains all Exception classes that imas-python may raise.
--   :py:mod:`imaspy.setup_logging` initializes a logging handler for IMASPy.
+-   :py:mod:`imas.setup_logging` initializes a logging handler for imas-python.
--   :py:mod:`imaspy.training` contains helper methods for making training data available.
+-   :py:mod:`imas.training` contains helper methods for making training data available.
--   :py:mod:`imaspy.util` contains useful utility methods.
+-   :py:mod:`imas.util` contains useful utility methods.
 It is imported automatically.

-    All methods requiring third party libraries (``rich`` and ``scipy``) are implemented in ``imaspy._util``.
-This avoids importing these libraries immediately when a user imports ``imaspy`` (which can take a couple hundred milliseconds).
+    All methods requiring third party libraries (``rich`` and ``scipy``) are implemented in ``imas._util``.
+This avoids importing these libraries immediately when a user imports ``imas`` (which can take a couple hundred milliseconds).
 Instead, this module is only loaded when a user needs this functionality.